AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-financial-permissions-object.md

 title: Share financial permissions on an object
 product-area: projects
 navigation-topic: grant-and-request-access-to-objects
-title: Share financial permissions on an object in Adobe Workfront
+title: Share financial permissions on an object
 description: Your Adobe Workfront administrator can grant you access to view or edit financial data when assigning your access level.
 For more information, see Grant access to financial data.
 ---

-# Share financial permissions on an object in Adobe Workfront
+# Share financial permissions on an object

 Your Adobe Workfront administrator can grant you access to view or edit financial data when assigning your access level.
 For more information, see [Grant access to financial data](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md).